Riverdale, Michigan

 Riverdale is an unincorporated community and census-designated place (CDP) in Gratiot County in the U.S. state of Michigan.
 The population of the CDP was 281 at the 2020 census.
-The community is located within Seville Township.
+The community is located within Seville Township with a small portion extending south into Sumner Township.

 As an unincorporated community, Riverdale has no legal autonomy of its own but does have its own post office with the 48877 ZIP Code.

 Geography

 According to the U.S. Census Bureau, the CDP of Riverdale has a total area of 0.70 sqmi, of which 0.69 sqmi is land and 0.01 sqmi (1.43%) is water.

 Riverdale is centrally located in the state's Lower Peninsula about 16 mi south of the city of Mount Pleasant.

 The community is centered along North Lumberjack Road about 2.0 mi south of M-46.
 The Pine River flows through the community.
 Other nearby unincorporated communities include Elm Hall just to the south, Vestaburg to the west, and Elwell to the east.
 The cities of Alma and St. Louis are located further east.